-The graduate must also complete an application to the TDSHS-MRT program, pay applicable fees, and furnish other documentation as required by the Texas Department of State Health Services - MRT program.
-Once TDSHS has received your status report indicating that you passed and are in good standing with the ARRT, they will issue a General (or Specialty in Radiography) Certificate, allowing you to work as a radiographer in the State of Texas.
+The graduate must also complete an application to the TMB-MRT program, pay applicable fees, and furnish other documentation as required by the Texas Medical Board - MRT program.
+Once TMB has received your status report indicating that you passed and are in good standing with the ARRT, they will issue a General (or

+Specialty in Radiography) Certificate, allowing you to work as a radiographer in the State of Texas.